EdoardoZappia/Cloud_exam/advanced/ex1/README.md

 This guide provides the solution for the first **Cloud Advanced** assignment, outlining the steps to deploy a cloud-based file storage system using `Kubernetes` on a single-node cluster.

-This is the list of the files with what they do, I suggest to read this before jumping in the deployment:
+This is the list of the files with their functions, I suggest to read this before jumping in the deployment:

 `initial_setup.sh`: loads modules, disables problematic stuff, installs Kubernetes, installs utils, initialize the cluster, install Helm and tmux.